nerdfiles/hypermedia-orientation/index.md

 is possible, with all the contextual logic following with it; our work to be done.

-So FORMs become simple or abstract (multiple sequential or parallel) assemblages referred to by us in mentioning names both dynamic or generated or static in link relation (response API payload).
+So FORMs become simple or abstract (multiple sequential or parallel; i.e., mereologically complex, in the world, categorically heterogeneous, ontologically homogeneous, etc.) assemblages referred to by us in mentioning names both dynamic or generated or static in link relation (response API payload).

+HAM (hypertext abstract machines) was first proposed about a decade about, and CREST (computational REST) wasn't far behind, each outlining the precipice before us: the ingression of metacomputational PROCEDURE.

 # Brass Syntax